e2vinodj/Claim_Terminations/chapter2.md

 - Read the comments and the code.

 - First select sections of the code by highlight them.
-Then click on the "RUN CODE" button to run the Code in small batches.
+Then click on the "RUN CODE" button to run the Code in small chunks.
 Observe the results printed in the console and then proceed to next section of the code.
 Make sure you are selecting the complete R statement, as one R statement can span multiple lines.

 - Feel free to type R codes in the Console to test or perform other tasks.